 The recipe I’m sharing is Punjabi Shahi Paneer.

 Just like any other dish, the Punjabi Shahi Paneer recipe also has many variations.
 Some use tomatoes and some use curd as sour ingredients.
 The dish is unique for its velvety texture.

 So, the Punjabi Shahi Paneer recipe is a three steps process;

-- Grind the masala to smooth puree and strain.
+2. Grind the masala to a smooth puree and strain.

-- Cook/Temper the puree in few Indian spices.
+3. Cook/Temper the puree with a few Indian spices.

 Preparing this dish does take time, but it’s totally worth it.
 If you are planning to make this for a get-together or party, you can prepare the curry a day before, without paneer.
 The next day you can reheat the curry and add paneer pieces, the dish will be ready in 15 minutes,